ravendb/ravendb-python-client/README.md

 ## Introduction and changelog
 Python client API (v5.2) for [RavenDB](https://ravendb.net/) , a NoSQL document database.

-All client versions 5.2.x are fully compatible with and support RavenDB server releases 5.4 and 6.0.

 Although new API isn't compatible with the previous one, it comes with **many improvements and new features**.

 **Package has been reworked to match Java and other RavenDB clients**

 **Type-hinted entire project and API results** - using the API is now much more comfortable with IntelliSense

+## Releases

+* All client versions 5.2.x are fully compatible with and support RavenDB server releases 5.4 and 6.0.

+* [Click here](https://github.com/ravendb/ravendb-python-client/releases) to view all Releases and Changelog.

 ---
 ![](.github/readme_content/typehints.gif)